 Place the car mat where you want it to stay.

-Push the fastener down or tap on the cap with the hammer slightly to engage spikes with the floor to prevent rebound.
+Pre-engage the spikes by pushing the fastener down or tapping on the cap with a hammer slightly to prevent rebound.

 Where applicable, move the seat back and tilt the steering wheel up.
 While seated, center your heel over the Eagle Klaw cap and stomp down on it several times, as vertically as possible, with enough force for the anchor spikes to penetrate the carpet.
 Repeat on the other corner.